I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocreatedevice.md

 </dl>

 ## -remarks
 <p><b>IoCreateDevice</b> creates a device object and returns a pointer to the object.
-The caller is responsible for deleting the object when it is no longer needed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549083">IoDeleteDevice</a>.</p>
+The caller is responsible for deleting the object when it is no longer needed by calling <a href="..\wdm\nf-wdm-iodeletedevice.md">IoDeleteDevice</a>.</p>

 <p><b>IoCreateDevice</b> can only be used to create an unnamed device object, or a named device object for which a security descriptor is set by an INF file.
-Otherwise, drivers must use <a href="https://msdn.microsoft.com/library/windows/hardware/ff548407">IoCreateDeviceSecure</a> to create named device objects.
+Otherwise, drivers must use <a href="kernel.iocreatedevicesecure">IoCreateDeviceSecure</a> to create named device objects.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542862">Creating a Device Object</a>.
 The caller is responsible for setting certain members of the returned device object.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547807">Initializing a Device Object</a> and the device-type-specific documentation for your device.</p>

 <p>Be careful to specify the <i>DeviceType</i> and <i>DeviceCharacteristics</i> values in the correct parameters.
 Both parameters use system-defined FILE_<i>XXX</i> constants and some driver writers specify the values in the wrong parameters by mistake.</p>

-<p>A remote file system that creates a named device object for a network redirector, and that registers using <a href="https://msdn.microsoft.com/library/windows/hardware/ff547178">FsRtlRegisterUncProvider</a>, must specify FILE_REMOTE_DEVICE as one of the options in the <i>DeviceCharacteristics</i> parameter of <b>IoCreateDevice</b>.</p>

-<p>Device objects for disks, tapes, CD-ROMs, and RAM disks are given a Volume Parameter Block (VPB) that is initialized to indicate that the volume has never been mounted on the device.</p>

-<p>If a driver's call to <b>IoCreateDevice</b> returns an error, the driver should release any resources that it allocated for that device.</p>

-<p><b>IoCreateDevice</b> creates a device object and returns a pointer to the object.
-The caller is responsible for deleting the object when it is no longer needed by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff549083">IoDeleteDevice</a>.</p>

-<p><b>IoCreateDevice</b> can only be used to create an unnamed device object, or a named device object for which a security descriptor is set by an INF file.
-Otherwise, drivers must use <a href="https://msdn.microsoft.com/library/windows/hardware/ff548407">IoCreateDeviceSecure</a> to create named device objects.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff542862">Creating a Device Object</a>.
-The caller is responsible for setting certain members of the returned device object.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff547807">Initializing a Device Object</a> and the device-type-specific documentation for your device.</p>

-<p>Be careful to specify the <i>DeviceType</i> and <i>DeviceCharacteristics</i> values in the correct parameters.
-Both parameters use system-defined FILE_<i>XXX</i> constants and some driver writers specify the values in the wrong parameters by mistake.</p>

-<p>A remote file system that creates a named device object for a network redirector, and that registers using <a href="https://msdn.microsoft.com/library/windows/hardware/ff547178">FsRtlRegisterUncProvider</a>, must specify FILE_REMOTE_DEVICE as one of the options in the <i>DeviceCharacteristics</i> parameter of <b>IoCreateDevice</b>.</p>
+<p>A remote file system that creates a named device object for a network redirector, and that registers using <a href="ifsk.fsrtlregisteruncprovider">FsRtlRegisterUncProvider</a>, must specify FILE_REMOTE_DEVICE as one of the options in the <i>DeviceCharacteristics</i> parameter of <b>IoCreateDevice</b>.</p>

 <p>Device objects for disks, tapes, CD-ROMs, and RAM disks are given a Volume Parameter Block (VPB) that is initialized to indicate that the volume has never been mounted on the device.</p>